robertaicenogle/Election_Analysis/README.md

 ## Election Audit Summary

-There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.
+With only minor modifications, this Python script could be used to analyze the results of future elections.
+As long as the election results are availabe in a readable file, such as a CSV, the script could be amended to load and import the new file.